-Riders may advance as quickly as they wish up to Expert.
-However, once a rider is classified, he or she will not be permitted to downgrade to a less difficult category without making a formal request to NORBA.
+Riders may advance as quickly as they wish up to Sport.
+However, once a rider has upgraded, he or she will not be permitted to downgrade to a less difficult category without making a formal request to NORBA.
 The upgrading of categories will be noted on the racing license by NORBA.
-The NORBA Official at the event may record the upgrade a rider to Sport or to Expert.
-The official will then contact the NORBA Regional Manager to record the change.
-A rider may also contact NORBA or the NORBA Regional Manager by phone, in writing, or online to change categories.
+The NORBA Official at the event may record the upgrade of a rider to Sport or to Expert.
+The official will then contact the NORBA Region Manager to record the change.
+A rider may also contact NORBA or the NORBA Region Manager by email, in writing, or online to change categories.